kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/104-data-persistence/100-ephemeral-container-fs.md

-# Ephemeral Container FS

-In this section, we'll discuss the concept of **Ephemeral Container File System (FS)** and its implications on data persistence in Docker.

 ### Ephemeral FS

 By default, the storage within a Docker container is ephemeral, meaning that any data changes or modifications made inside a container will only persist as long as the container is running.
 Once the container is stopped and removed, all the associated data will be lost.
 This is because Docker containers are designed to be stateless by nature.